MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 3. Choose the **Create Pick** action, and then choose the **OK** button.

-    Next, perform the picker’s last task for this warehouse shipment.
+    Next, perform the picker's last task for this warehouse shipment.

 4. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Picks**, and then choose the related link.
 5. Open the warehouse pick document that you created in step 3 in this section.